 - Section 80C, 80D deduction disallowance in processing

-If your situation matches any of the above — or even if it doesn't fit neatly into these categories — we'd encourage you to share the notice with us for a free review.
-Our team in West Tripura can tell you within a few hours whether the matter is straightforward enough for a quick handling or whether it calls for deeper engagement.
+If your situation matches any of the above — or doesn't fit neatly into these categories — share the notice with us for a free review.
+Our team can tell you within hours whether it needs quick handling or deeper engagement.

 Our Section 143(1) Notice Process